 Step into history as you try on hand-made period costumes created by Pam Koehler.
 Digital photos will be emailed to families at no charge.

 A Christmas Carol Off the Shelves: Reading in the Library

-Be dazzled by ghosts and spirits in Mr. Morgan’s Library as the Grand Falloons company brings Dickens and his masterpiece to life right off the library shelves with a dramatic reading of short excerpts from A Christmas Carol.
+Be dazzled by ghosts and spirits in Pierpont Morgan's historic library as the Grand Falloons company brings Dickens and his masterpiece to life right off the library shelves with a lively and very merry rendition of A Christmas Carol.

 The Grand Falloons close the afternoon with a rendition of classic holiday songs.

-Continue your museum visit by exploring It’s Alive!
-Frankenstein at 200, Drawing in Tintoretto’s Venice, Pontormo: Miraculous Encounters, and viewing the original manuscript of Charles Dickens's A Christmas Carol in Pierpont Morgan's historic library.
+Continue your museum visit by exploring John Singer Sargent: Portraits in Charcoal, Illusions of the Photographer: Duane Michals at the Morgan, Verdi: Creating Otello and Falstaff—Highlights from the Ricordi Archive, Guercino: Virtuoso Draftsman, and viewing the original manuscript of Charles Dickens's A Christmas Carol in J. Pierpont Morgan's Library.